 Unfortunately, that isn’t the case.
-IoT devices such as smart TVs, Internet security cameras, WiFi thermostats, and baby monitors, do not possess enough computing power to run an antivirus or simply don’t allow you to install it.
+IoT devices such as smart TVs, Internet security cameras, Wi-Fi thermostats, and baby monitors, do not possess enough computing power to run an antivirus or simply don’t allow you to install it.

-The key to protecting IoT devices is to monitor for threats at the network level through deep packet inspection, intrusion prevention, and anomaly detection.
+Therefore, the key to protecting IoT devices is to monitor for threats at the network level through deep packet inspection, intrusion prevention, and anomaly detection.

-Why Do I Need To Protect My IoT Devices?
+Why do I Need to Protect my IoT Devices?

 Experts at IHS Technology, a global information provider based in London, predict that by 2025, there will be as many as 75 billion connected IoT devices.
-With the smart home revolution and the rapid growth of connected devices, there are new vulnerabilities for hackers to exploit, and they’re very motivated to do so.
+With the smart home revolution and the rapid growth of connected devices, there are ever-growing new vulnerabilities for hackers to exploit, and they’re very motivated to do so.

 While your kettle may not have enough processing power on its own, combined with millions of unsecured devices like cameras, routers, and household appliances, it’s known as a “botnet.”
 These botnets hold enormous computing power that can be manipulated by hackers.

-IoT Devices Are Extremely Vulnerable
+IoT Devices are Extremely Vulnerable

 The connectivity that makes smart devices work is what makes them exploitable.